-Recurring budgets are available on Premium, Enterprise, Professional, and Ultimate plans.
+Recurring budgets are available on Professional and Ultimate subscription plans.

 Setting up a Recurring Budget